SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Multiple extensions on a concrete type can't add conformance to the same protocol, even if the extensions' requirements are mutually exclusive.
-This restriction is demonstrated in the example below, in which two extension declarations attempt to add conditional conformance to the ``Serializable`` protocol for arrays with ``Int`` and ``String`` elements:
+This restriction is demonstrated in the example below.
+Two extension declarations attempt to add conditional conformance to the ``Serializable`` protocol, one for for arrays with ``Int`` elements, and one for arrays with ``String`` elements.

 .. testcode:: multiple-conformances